sean-halpin/betfair_stream_api_rust/README.md

 ## Technologies Used

 - The Exchange Recorder is written in Rust.
+  - The connection to the Betfair exchange is a TLS secured TCP Stream
+  - We send a custom Auth msg & a market Subscription msg
+  - The exchange then starts sending CRLF delimited JSON payloads back to us
+  - These payloads contains Snapshots of the whole market & then Deltas from then on.
+  - The service then places these into a Mongo DB Collection in order to record the feed.
 - Containerised with Docker.
 - Orchestrated with Docker-Compose.
 - Storage with MongoDB.